 So why are they creating the situation that they fear the most?

-No problem at all, because JD Vance is not going to go after him.
+No problem at all, because J.D.
+Vance is not going to go after him.

-But uh it's gonna be pretty important.
+But it's going to be pretty important.

-So uh Cash Patel is uh telling us that uh the people who are doing the research on Comey, the investigation, are FBI agents and intel analysts and staff uh who are career people, so they're not some political people.
+So Cash Patelo is telling us that the people who are doing the research on Comey, the investigation, are FBI agents and intelligent staff who are career people.

-Now that's so you don't think it's just a political hit.
+Now, that's so you don't think it's just a political hit.

 Because it's sort of just a thing you say.